sundgenomics/sundgenomics.github.io/peer_learning.md

 **Tuesday, August 22**
 Faculty Lounge 7.15.149 (Mærsk building)
-13:30-14:30  There will be an opportunity to suggest courses of interest during the first Bioinformatics Peer CommunityChat (ChatBPC).
+13:30-14:30  There will be an opportunity to suggest courses of interest during the first Bioinformatics Peer Community Chat (ChatBPC).

 **Wednesday, August 30**
 Faculty Lounge 7.15.107A (Mærsk building)